Buy a new QBE Home Insurance online today and you’ll save 10%!

-You can also customise your policy with optional extras – so you can get the right level of cover to suit your needs.
+You can also customise your policy with optional extras – so you can select the cover to suit your needs.

-Accidental damage cover is an option you can add if you need it for an additional premium.
+With QBE Home Insurance, accidental damage cover is an option you can add for an additional premium.

-If you add accidental damage cover to your building insurance policy, we’ll cover accidental damage to your buildings, including damage caused by things like power surge.
+If you add accidental damage cover to your building insurance policy, we can cover accidental damage to your buildings, including damage caused by things like power surge.

 The Buildings Sum Insured Safeguard benefit is like a safety net.
-It’s designed to help protect against underinsuring your property.
+It’s designed to help protect against underinsuring your buildings.
 Your Certificate of Insurance will confirm if your policy includes the safeguard benefit.

-If it does and we accept a claim that exceeds your buildings sum insured, we’ll pay up to 30% more than the buildings sum insured shown on your Certificate of Insurance.
+If it does and we accept a claim that exceeds your buildings sum insured, we can pay up to 30% more than the buildings sum insured shown on your Certificate of Insurance.